ec-europa/europa-component-library/docs/04-documentation.md

 ## Step 6: Open a pull request

-* Once you made sure you have saved changes on your particular branch, you are ready to proceed on proposing these changes to the main `master` branch which is where you see the documentation in production.
+- Once you made sure you have saved changes on your particular branch, you are ready to proceed on proposing these changes to the main `v1` branch which is where you see the documentation in production.

-* You can simply use the hints which GitHub gives you when you go to the root of the repo after saving your changes.
+- You can simply use the hints which GitHub gives you when you go to the root of the repo after saving your changes.

-* Do not forget to add `tag: documentation` on your pull request which is used for the release log.
+- Do not forget to add `tag: documentation` on your pull request which is used for the release log.

 <details><summary>_See how to do this step_</summary>